 Majestic Stratford Upon Avon Fine Wine tasting – April 2017

-Big thanks to our head girl Clare who runs the forum and for organising everything so superbly!
+Big thanks to our head girl, Clare, who runs the forum and for organizing everything so superbly!

 A table was laid out in the corner of the store for us as we finally settled down for the tasting first up was the Moet & Chandon again.
 This was a beautifully balanced single vintage Champagne full of intense apple and lemon fruit, lively mousse with a pronounced bready, nutty and a creamy aftertaste producing a very long, extremely enjoyable finish and loved by everyone.
 (Top ups were not refused).

 The second wine was a Rosé the Miraval 2015 Cotes de Provence bought by Brad Pitt & Angelina Jolie in 2009 and made by the Perrin family.
-Pale pink almost Salmon like colour with a very strange almost peaty aroma although there was a hint of strawberry, it just smelt a bit weird.
-Taste wise again it was not what we expected there were elements of soft fruit including strawberry, peach and pear.
-Slightly flowery but with a slightly overpowering herby, earthy flavour which most of us found a bit strange, think my wife and I liked it more than the others, so overall a little bit of a miss.
+Pale pink, almost Salmon like colour with a very strange, almost peachy aroma, although there was a hint of strawberry, it just smelled a bit weird.
+Taste wise again, it was not what we expected, there were elements of soft fruit, including strawberry, peach and pear.
+Slightly flowery, but with a slightly overpowering herby, earthy flavor which most of us found a bit strange, think my wife and I liked it more than the others, so overall a little bit of a miss.